-You can create a survey for your class to complete online through inQsit or Blackboard.
+You can create a survey for your class to complete online through inQsit.
 This method of midterm feedback provides quantitative data on your teaching, course, and other pertinent information without sacrificing valuable class time.

 Contact us for more information on this method of midterm feedback or download a form to learn more about Facilitated Midterm Feedback.